citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineAndSessionSearchRequestModel.md

 HasSortCriteriaItems returns a boolean if a field has been set.

+### SetSortCriteriaItemsNil

+`func (o *MachineAndSessionSearchRequestModel) SetSortCriteriaItemsNil(b bool)`

+ SetSortCriteriaItemsNil sets the value for SortCriteriaItems to be an explicit nil

+### UnsetSortCriteriaItems
+`func (o *MachineAndSessionSearchRequestModel) UnsetSortCriteriaItems()`

+UnsetSortCriteriaItems ensures that no value is present for SortCriteriaItems, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)